lk-nyoka/lk-nyoka/README.md

 - Wren Annotation Onboarding — HumanSignal certified

 🔲 **In Progress**
-- Applying for remote junior data roles
+- NLP and Sentiment Analysis
 - AWS Cloud Practitioner
 - Web Scraping and Automation
+- Applying for startup and junior data roles

 ---